Career Academy Canada logo

 Tuition Fee Guarantee

-We are very proud of the quality of our Continuing Care Assistant program, which has resulted in a graduation rate of more than 95% and employment for almost all our students.
+We are very proud of the quality of our Continuing Care Assistant program, which has resulted in a graduation rate of more than 95% and employment for nearly all of our students.
 In addition, the demand for qualified caregivers in Nova Scotia is very high.
 We are confident that you will receive an offer of employment once you graduate.

-• Worked respectfully and professionally with Senior residents from varied ethnic backgrounds, genders and sexes.
+• Worked respectfully and professionally with senior residents from varied ethnic backgrounds, genders, and sexes.

 • Attended and positively participated in your job and interview skills classes.